Six Material Issues

 Reason for Selection and Future Vision

-Enabling greater numbers of patients over a wider area to appropriately use pharmaceuticals and medical devices that address unmet-medical-needs is the mission of a pharmaceutical company.
+Enabling greater numbers of patients over a wider area to appropriately use pharmaceuticals and other products that address unmet medical needs is the mission of a pharmaceutical company.

-Seikagaku promotes global distribution of pharmaceuticals and medical devices that address medical needs and, as a pharmaceutical manufacturer, strives to enhance information provision in order to achieve appropriate awareness of the safety and efficacy of our pharmaceuticals and medical devices and of diseases related to our products.
+We are forging ahead with global expansion of pharmaceuticals and other products meeting medical needs.
+As a pharmaceutical manufacturer, we also strive to enhance information provision to expand appropriate recognition of the safety and efficacy of our pharmaceuticals and medical devices and of the diseases that our products treat.

 Objectives

-• Provide highly efficacious and safe pharmaceuticals and medical devices to greater numbers of patients.
+• Provide pharmaceuticals and medical devices with high efficacy and safety to a greater number of patients.

-• Appropriately provide information on the safety and efficacy of pharmaceuticals and medical devices and promote their correct use.
+• Appropriately provide information about the safety and efficacy of pharmaceuticals and medical devices as well as promoting their proper use.

 Initiatives

-2. Accelerate multinational expansion of existing products and products in development.
+2. Accelerate global expansion of existing products and products in development.

-3. Engage in product improvement aligned with medical needs.
+3. Upgrade products in line with medical needs.

 4. Provide information of high medical and scientific value that contributes to post-marketing product development.

-6. Comply with post-marketing safety management standards and promptly and properly gather, evaluate, and provide safety management information.
+7. Comply with post-marketing safety management standards, and gather, evaluate, and provide safety management information promptly and properly.

-• Held seminars and briefings for medical practitioners in cooperation with sales partners and participated in exhibitions (total of 31 events)
+• Held seminars and briefings in cooperation with sales partners (11 co-sponsored seminars in Japan)

 Monitoring Indicators